wuodland/NDN_SystemResourcesRpi/README.md

 The consumer and producer scripts are essentially from the GEC21 repository @ https://github.com/dibenede/ndn-tutorial-gec21/

 Attribution for all other files and libraries have also been included in their respective files.

+To execute use the following commands:

+python producer.py -n /ndn/network
+python consumer.py -u /ndn/network

+Insert the correct the network network prefix for interest routing.